ankaAR/bestiario5e/_creatures/canoloth.md

 ***Multiattack*** The canoloth makes two attacks: one with its tongue or its bite and one with its claws.

 ***Bite*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
-Impacto: 25 (6d6 + 4) piercing damage.
+Impacto: 25 (6d6 + 4) puntos de daño perforante.

 ***Claws*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
 Impacto: 15 (2d10 + 4) puntos de daño cortante.

 ***Tongue*** Ranged Weapon Attack: +7 to hit, range 30 pies, un objetivo.
-Impacto: 17 (2d12 + 4) piercing damage.
+Impacto: 17 (2d12 + 4) puntos de daño perforante.
 If the target is Medium or smaller, it is grappled (escape DC 15), pulled up to 30 feet toward the canoloth, and is restrained until the grapple ends.
 The canoloth can grapple one target at a time with its tongue.